Five9 (NASDAQ:FIVN) Issues Q1 2022 Earnings Guidance

-Five9 (NASDAQ:FIVN – Get Rating) last announced its earnings results on Wednesday, February 23rd.
-The software maker reported $0.42 earnings per share for the quarter, beating analysts’ consensus estimates of $0.36 by $0.06.
+Five9 (NASDAQ:FIVN – Get Rating) last announced its quarterly earnings data on Wednesday, February 23rd.
+The software maker reported $0.42 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.36 by $0.06.
+The business had revenue of $173.60 million for the quarter, compared to the consensus estimate of $165.41 million.
 Five9 had a negative net margin of 8.69% and a negative return on equity of 15.45%.
-The firm had revenue of $173.60 million for the quarter, compared to analyst estimates of $165.41 million.
-During the same quarter in the previous year, the firm posted $0.10 EPS.
-The company’s revenue for the quarter was up 35.7% compared to the same quarter last year.
-On average, analysts expect that Five9 will post -0.66 EPS for the current fiscal year.
+The company’s quarterly revenue was up 35.7% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.10 earnings per share.
+Equities analysts expect that Five9 will post -0.66 EPS for the current fiscal year.

-Hedge funds have recently modified their holdings of the company.
-Advisors Asset Management Inc. raised its holdings in Five9 by 278.9% in the 4th quarter.
-Advisors Asset Management Inc. now owns 951 shares of the software maker’s stock worth $131,000 after purchasing an additional 700 shares during the period.
-Vident Investment Advisory LLC bought a new position in shares of Five9 in the fourth quarter worth about $241,000.
-Visionary Wealth Advisors bought a new position in shares of Five9 in the fourth quarter worth about $244,000.
-Tobam purchased a new position in shares of Five9 during the 4th quarter valued at about $288,000.
-Finally, Cetera Investment Advisers bought a new position in shares of Five9 during the 4th quarter valued at approximately $384,000.
-96.10% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently bought and sold shares of FIVN.
+LPL Financial LLC boosted its position in Five9 by 3.0% during the 3rd quarter.
+LPL Financial LLC now owns 5,221 shares of the software maker’s stock worth $834,000 after acquiring an additional 153 shares during the last quarter.
+Amalgamated Bank increased its position in Five9 by 4.1% during the 4th quarter.
+Amalgamated Bank now owns 14,231 shares of the software maker’s stock worth $1,954,000 after buying an additional 555 shares during the period.
+Advisors Asset Management Inc. increased its position in Five9 by 278.9% during the 4th quarter.
+Advisors Asset Management Inc. now owns 951 shares of the software maker’s stock worth $131,000 after buying an additional 700 shares during the period.
+Vident Investment Advisory LLC bought a new position in shares of Five9 in the fourth quarter worth $241,000.
+Finally, Visionary Wealth Advisors bought a new position in shares of Five9 in the fourth quarter worth $244,000.
+96.10% of the stock is owned by institutional investors and hedge funds.

 Five9, Inc engages in the provision of cloud software for contact centers.
 It specializes in omnichannel routing, analytics, workforce organization and reporting.
 The company was founded in December 2001 and is headquartered in San Ramon, CA.